Skip to main content

 Some Medicare Advantage plans offer additional vision, hearing, and dental benefits.
 If you’re enrolled in Medicare Advantage, check with your plan to see what coverage you may have for hearing health.
 It is also important to check who the participating providers are in your plan (or before you enroll in a plan).

 What about Medicaid?
 It depends on where you live.
 Some states opt to include a certain level of hearing care in their plans.
 If you’re a Medicaid enrollee, contact your state agency to ask whether this coverage is included.
-Most include coverage for pediatrics, but less than half provide some coverage for adults.
+Most include hearing aid coverage for pediatrics, but less than half provide some coverage for adults.

 If you need hearing aids and can’t afford them, it’s worth checking around for programs that can help, like these: